Fabrazyme (Agalsidase Beta-Rch)

 Important Warnings

-Before starting Fabrazyme treatment, it’s essential to discuss your medical history and any allergies with your healthcare provider.
+Before starting Fabrazyme treatment, it's important to discuss your medical history and current medications with your doctor.

 Who Should Not Take Fabrazyme

-You should not receive Fabrazyme if you are allergic to agalsidase-beta, agalsidase, or any of the other ingredients in the medication.
-Always check the ingredients list to ensure you can safely use this medicine.
+You should not receive Fabrazyme if you have ever had an allergic reaction to agalsidase beta or any of the ingredients in the medication.

 Medical Conditions to Discuss

-Tell your doctor about any other medical conditions you have and all medicines you are currently taking.
-Your doctor needs this information to ensure Fabrazyme is safe and appropriate for you.
+Tell your doctor about any other medical conditions you have and all medicines you are taking, including vitamins and supplements bought without a prescription.

 Pregnancy and Breastfeeding

-If you are pregnant or planning to become pregnant, discuss this with your doctor.
+If you are pregnant, planning to become pregnant, or breastfeeding, discuss this with your doctor.
 Fabrazyme should only be used during pregnancy if clearly needed.
-If you are breastfeeding or plan to breastfeed, talk to your doctor as caution should be exercised since many drugs pass into breast milk.
+Caution should be exercised when using Fabrazyme while breastfeeding as many drugs pass into breast milk.

-Children Under 8 Years: Safety in children below 8 years of age has not been studied.
-If your child has been prescribed Fabrazyme, discuss this with your child’s treating doctor.
+Children Under 8 Years: Safety in children below the age of 8 years has not been studied.
+If your child has been prescribed Fabrazyme, discuss this with your child's treating doctor.

 Drug Interactions